robyftp/Tree/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What is a vampire's favorite fruit?
+A blood orange.